-The same is true of an unfavourable result.
+The same is true of an unfavorable result.
 For example, if the company falls 1% in operating profit and they have a GAT of 1.5, the result will be a 1.5% drop in net profit.

-Total, mixed or combined leverage is the joint effect of operating leverage and financial leverage.
+Total, mixed, or combined leverage is the joint effect of operating leverage and financial leverage.

-According to the academic portal Ecured, total leverage is the manoeuvre that the financial management of the company undertakes when addressing “fixed costs and fixed financial charges” in search of an increase in the result of the business due to the increase in sales.
+According to the academic portal Ecured, total leverage is the maneuver that the financial management of the company undertakes when addressing “fixed costs and fixed financial charges” in search of an increase in the result of the business due to the increase in sales.

 The most commonly used formula to calculate the combined degree of leverage (GAC or GAT) is (Δ% of EPS) / (Δ% of sales).

 Also the total or combined leverage comes from the product between the operating lever by the financial lever.

 When a business has “fixed costs” within its costing or expense structure such as rentals, payment of services, insurance; although you may not know it, you are doing operational leverage.